rayakouhi/Engineering-Portfolio/README.md

-# engineering-portfolio
-A collection of my mechanical engineering projects and design work
 # Raya Kouhi — Mechanical Engineering Portfolio

 I’m a Mechanical Engineering graduate from the University of Toronto with experience in design, simulation, and R&D.